Preparation of Low Entropy Correlated Many-body States via Conformal Cooling Quenches

-\emph{General Strategy}---We envision spatially demarcating the degrees of freedom into a ``bath'' (B) and ``system'' (S) which are placed ``end-to-end,'' so that the coupling between their boundaries scales sub-extensively with their volume (Fig.~\ref{fig:schematicquench}b) \footnote{In 1D and 2D, it may be possible to place $S$ and $B$ ``side-by-side,'' so that their contact scales extensively with their volume.
-This arrangement could reduce the equilibration time, since one no longer requires diffusion.
-However, the coupling between $S$ and $B$ now has a non-trivial contribution to the thermodynamics and it's effect would have to be accounted for in detail.}.
+\emph{General Strategy}---We envision spatially demarcating the degrees of freedom into a ``bath'' (B) and ``system'' (S) which are placed ``end-to-end,'' so that the coupling between their boundaries scales sub-extensively with their volume (Fig.~\ref{fig:schematicquench}b)~\cite{sidebyside}.
 We assume that the Hamiltonian $H_B$ (bath) is identical to $H_S$ (system), except that its magnitude is scaled by a factor $\lambda < 1$.
 The entropy ($s$) versus energy density ($E$) curves in the two regions are then related by $s_B(E) = s_S(E/\lambda)$ and their temperatures by $T_B(E) = \lambda T_S(E/\lambda)$ (Fig.~\ref{fig:schematicquench}a).
 In the following, we will consider two protocols, ``quenched'' and ``adiabatic.''

 \emph{Quench Protocol}---In the quench approach, the Hamiltonians are time-independent with $H_B = \lambda H_S$.
 At $t=0$, we prepare a uniform initial state (e.g.~a product state) and simply let it evolve.
 Equivalently, one can begin in thermal equilibrium with $H_B =H_S$, and then suddenly reduce $H_B$ to $H_B = \lambda H_S$.
 The overall system is now in \emph{local} equilibrium, with the local density matrices in $B$ and $S$ identical, and thus, $s_B = s_S$ and $T_B = \lambda T_S$.
 As the system evolves toward \emph{global} equilibrium, entropy will follow the thermal gradient and flow from $S$ to $B$.
-Thus, by probing region $S$, one can explore physics at an entropy density far lower than that of the initial state.